 You'll only need three ingredients to make these eggs.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Sea salt: You can also add a little freshly ground black pepper.
+- Sea salt: You can also add a pinch of freshly ground black pepper.

 Variations

-You can also use different cooking fats in lieu of butter, such as bacon fat, duck fat (my personal favorite), ghee, or olive oil.
+You can also substitute different cooking fats for butter, such as bacon fat, duck fat (my personal favorite), ghee, or olive oil.

 Instructions

-- You start by whisking the eggs with salt until they are light and fluffy.
-(Photo 1).
+You start by whisking the eggs with salt until they are light and fluffy.

-- Then do your magic: push the eggs across the skillet, back and forth, until they form large, fluffy mounds and there's no more liquid in the skillet.
-(Photos 3-5).
+Then, do your magic: push the eggs across the skillet, back and forth, until they form large, fluffy mounds and there is no more liquid in the skillet.

 Expert Tip